martinsomer/3.ea-kodutoo/README.md

 * Click on the icon again or outside the extension to close it
 * Click on *"Test speed"* to measure connection speed
 * Click on *"Clear history"* to clear the test history
+* Please note that the time it takes for a test to complete depends on the speed of the connection

 ### How *NOT* to use:
-* Do not close the extension before the completion of the test, otherwise the test will not finish
+* Do not close the extension before the completion of a test, otherwise the test will not finish
 * Do not try to run multiple tests at the same time.
 It doesn't work by design
 * Do not try to clear the test history while a test is still running.
 It doesn't work by design